kalyan63/TCP-and-UDP/Readme.md

 > **Here both TCP and UDP server sends the list of files available for download when client program connects with the server.**

 > **Then client program takes the file name as user input and download that perticular file using either TCP or UDP depending on the client program.**

+> **Here we can concurrently run tcp and udp client using ConcurrentTcpUdp.py file** (Here tcp and udp server sould be running)